 Were committed to identifying the best possible applicants, regardless of personal circumstances or background.

 Access to Leeds is an alternative admissions scheme which accepts applications from individuals who might be from low income households, in the first generation of their immediate family to apply to higher education, or have had their studies disrupted.

 Find out more about Access to Leeds and alternative admissions.

-We accept a range of international equivalent qualifications.
-For more information please contact the School of Media and Communication.
+We accept a wide range of international equivalent qualifications.
+For more information contact the School of Languages, Cultures and Societies admissions team.

 International Foundation Year Programme